biojppm/cmany/doc/excluding_builds.rst

 want to narrow down your previous command (or your project setup) just to a certain combination of builds, the ``--include-*`` arguments usually come in very handy.

+Like all the arguments above, item combination arguments can be used both at the cmany command level or at each build item level.

+You may have noticed that it does not make much sense to provide the ``--include-*`` arguments in a build item specification, as combination is implied for every build item.
+However, being able to use these at the scope of the command is certainly useful, either as a form of saving extensive editing when reusing complicated cmany commands (for example in shell sessions), or with :doc:`Project mode </project_mode>`.